Digicreon/Arkiv/README.md

 ```

 You can modify the Crontab to add the path too.

+### Is it possible to execute Arkiv without any output on STDOUT and/or STDERR?
+Yes, you just have to add some options on the command line:
+- `--no-stdout` to avoid output on STDOUT
+- `--no-stderr` to avoid output on STDERR

+You can use these options separately or together.

 ### Why is it not possible to archive on Amazon Glacier without archiving on Amazon S3?
 When a file is sent to Amazon Glacier, you get an *archiveId* (file's unique identifier).
 Arkiv take this information and write it down in a file; then this file is copied to Amazon S3.